 No trip to Wales would be complete without a tour of the incredibly charming pubs where you’ll find live music, great food, top quality ales and the warmth of the Welsh people.
 Going for a walk along the stunning coast and spotting wildlife before ending your day by the fire in a pub can’t be beaten.

 The people and hospitality

 The Welsh are known for their sense of humour and hospitality.
 You’ll find a warm welcome and interest in where you come from at most places.
-They’re also lots of fun, and this is best demonstrated by going to a rugby match at the Millennium Stadium.
+They’re also lots of fun, and this is best demonstrated by going to a rugby match at the Principality Stadium.
 The atmosphere is guaranteed to be electric and you’ll soon find yourself singing along to a passionate rendition of the national anthem with the locals.
 It’s also a relatively safe country to visit: as long as you take the advice of the guide books and avoid the dodgy areas, you’re unlikely to experience any trouble.

 Whether their team is expected to win or lose, sport fans flock to Wales – Cardiff in particular – to soak up the atmosphere at the large central stadiums.
 Cardiff is a sport fan’s dream with cricket, rugby and football stadiums all in close proximity or right in the middle of the town centre.
 This means the city is geared towards sport in a way other cities aren’t, ensuring you’ll have a great experience whether you’ve got tickets to the match or not.

 Wales is now a top destination for adventure activities and holidays, with excellent facilities and centres that provide everything you need.
 Try zip lining through tree tops, abseiling, coasteering, hiring bikes for a scenic ride, surfing, hiking up a mountain or going on a guided cave tour.
 Then there are the water sports, such as kayaking down rivers, sailing, kitesurfing, white water rafting and even scuba diving.